 This recent method of tanning leather has two stages.
 The first stage involves soaking the animal skin in baths that containing acidic salts.
 The animal skin soaks inside the bath until they are ready for the next step.
 The next step is the chrome tanning proper.
 Once again the animal skins get to soak inside a bath.
 This time the bath contains chromium tanning agents such as chromium sulfate and chromium salts.
 Unlike the first stage, the acidity of the bath is reduced until the hide begins to absorb the chromium tanning agents.
 This process produces blue hides.
 They are better known as "wet blue hides."

-The advantage of chrome tanned leather is that it is faster than vegetable tanned leather.
-Vegetable tanning usually takes a few months to finish.
+The advantage of chrome tanned leather is that it is faster than vegetable tanned leather Vegetable tanning usually takes a few months to finish.
 However, chrome tanning can take up to as fast as one day, with aid of modern machinery.
 Chrome leather also costs less because it is less difficult to manufacture.
 What usually makes vegetable tanning expensive is because it is labor-intensive.

-Alternative Chemicals / Synthetic Tanning
+Alternative Chemical and Synthetic Tanning

 This technique is the frequent alternative to chrome tanning.
 They do not apply it on their own but apply it together with other tanning solutions.
 Tanners usually combine it with either vegetable or chrome tanning solutions.
 This method of tanning uses artificial tanning agents such as formaldehyde, glutaraldehyde, phenols, and acrylates.
 They call these types of leather wet whites.
 Wet whites can also be made using aldehydes, aluminum, zirconium, titanium, or iron salts, or a combination of any of them.
 This method is likely to produce very soft leathers that are usually on car seats.